-You cannot expect your choice of opening to compensate for a lack in other important middle- or endgame skills.
+Expecting your opening to compensate for a lack in other important middle- or endgame skills, is expecting too much.

 You’ve probably heard that there is no such thing as a perfect opening.
 Else everyone would play it.